 Definition of crowdfunding

-The basic principle of crowdfunding is simple: An individual or organization presents their project on a specialized online platform, often with a brief introductory video or a detailed description.
-Interested supporters can then contribute financially.
+The basic principle of crowdfunding is simple: An individual or organization presents their project on a specialized online platform, often with a detailed description.
+Interested supporters are then sourced to contribute financially.

 Crowdfunding vs. Crowdinvesting - what's the difference?